Samuel Phillips Verner: Biography

 The first son of a South Carolina slave-holding family, he studied in Columbia and then went to the University of South Carolina graduating in 1892 as the best of his class.
-After suffering a mental breakdown he worked as a laborer in the railroads for about a year.
+Following a mental breakdown he worked as a laborer in the railroads for about a year.
 He then moved to work for his uncle A.L.
 Phillips in Tuscaloosa, Alabama.

 Here he taught at the Stillman Institute of which his uncle was a superintendent.
 He had begun to read the works of David Livingstone and Henry Morton Stanley on African travels and got in touch with the family of Samuel N. Lapsley, the first Presbyterian missionary who died in the Congo.

 He decided to move to Africa in 1895 on appeals from Dr S.H.
 Chester who was the secretary for the Foreign Missions of the Presbyterian Church.
 Verner was ordained under an extraordinary clause on 25 September 1895 at the Tuscaloosa Presbytery after an examination in various subjects.
 He and Joseph Phipps sailed from New York to London aboard New York and from Southampton to Antwerp and finally aboard the R.M.S.
 Roquelle to Matadi in Congo.

 Verner stayed in the Congo and studied the Tshiluba language.

 On 15 December 1897 while out on a hill near Ndombe he fell into a trap for animals and was pierced by a poisoned stake.
 His African assistant, Kassongo, ran to the nearby village of Bindundu and he was treated by a medicine woman.
 After two weeks he returned to Ndombe and he would continue to recuperate for a year later in Baltimore.
 The account of his injury has been questioned by Pamela Newkirk in her book.
 She also notes that Verner left at least two children that he fathered with a Congolese woman in Luebo.

 In 1898 he brought three Congolese assistants who he intended to teach English and other skills before returning them.
-This included Kassongo who was killed in a stampede in 1902 at Birmingham where he went to hear Booker T. Washington speak.
+This included Kassongo, who was killed in a stampede in 1902 at Birmingham where he went to hear Booker T. Washington speak.

+Samuel Phillips Verner resigned from missionary work in 1899.
 In the 1900s he made further visits to bring African peoples to the United States.

-Samuel Phillips Verner resigned from missionary work in 1899.